stepanzak/dotfiles/logseq-public-docs/os-install-instructions.md

 - ## random misc things:
 	- `sudo systemctl enable docker`
 	- if you can't see emojis, download emoji font like twemoji with paru
-- ## Log in to various apps:
-	- Lunar client
-	- Ms Teams